What is CRO?

 Key Takeaways About CRO

-• CRO focuses on turning existing website traffic into actual client inquiries and conversions.
+• CRO focuses on turning website visitors into paying clients or qualified leads.

 Understanding CRO: Definition and Context

-CRO in Law Firm SEO: CRO is the process of improving a website's ability to convert visitors — visual guide
+CRO in Law Firm SEO: CRO is the practice of improving a website's ability to turn visitors — visual guide

 Why CRO Matters for Law Firm SEO Customers